-Take advantage of a jumbo home loans for just 2.75%
+Take advantage of jumbo home loans at just 3.875%

-It's charging just 4.125%, with no points and around $600 in fees for a 30-year, fixed-rate jumbo loan that can be used to buy or refinance a property.
+It's charging just 3.875%, with no points and no fees for a 30-year, fixed-rate mortgage that can be used to buy or refinance a property.

-That's one-fifth of a percentage point below the national average for that type of loan, according to our latest survey of major lenders.
+That's close to half of a percentage point below the national average for that type of loan — 4.35%, according to our latest survey of major lenders.

-Monthly principal and interest on the fixed-rate jumbo would be $486 for every $100,000 borrowed.
+Monthly principal and interest on this loan would be $470 for every $100,000 borrowed.
 You can use our mortgage calculator to determine the monthly payments for the amount you want to borrow with this or any home loan.

-Gateway Bank Mortgage is headquartered in Wilmington, N.C., and enjoys an A+ rating from the Better Business Bureau.
+GSF Mortgage is headquartered in Brookfield, Wisconsin, and enjoys an A+ rating from the Better Business Bureau.

-In order to qualify for either jumbo mortgage option from Gateway, you'll need:
+In order to qualify this loan from GSF, you'll need:

 - A credit score of 740 or higher.